 Does Grammarly work with WordPress?
-Yes, it does work with WordPress.
-Grammarly is a writing assistant that you can have running in your browser it highlights any errors you make.
+Yes, it does.
+Grammarly is a writing assistant running in your browser, it highlights errors in your content.
 It also offers a correction that you only need to click on to change.
-I use Firefox and have Grammarly for when I blog or do any kind of writing.
+I use Firefox and have Grammarly when I blog.
 Grammarly has a free and paid version.
-If you are just starting and want to save money.
-The free version is excellent.

 Let’s get started with Grammarly.